camunda/camunda-docs/docs/components/connectors/introduction.md

 ## Featured connectors

-Learn more about how to use some of our newest and most popular connectors.
+Get help with some of our newest and most popular connectors.

 <div class="connector-grid">
   <a href="../out-of-the-box-connectors/openai" class="connector-card" title="OpenAI">